ohmtal/ElfScript/README.md

 - Added new Log functions
 - Added an GarabageCollectionSet
 - Fixed Emscripten and Android Build  (Android untested)
-- Relaced Math with Light Version since the Types like Vector are removed
+- Replaced Math with Light Version since the Types like Vector are removed
-- 🚀 **ElfScript:** Added #define with code preprocessor for byte code fast constant handling

 ## TODO